Mid-Career Practitioner Award

 - Contributes to the field via publications and scholarship relevant to the practice of psychotherapy.

-- Contributes to the field of psychotherapy via workshops, activism, and engagement in state, local and national psychological associations.
+- Contributes to the field of psychotherapy via workshops, activism, and engagement in state, local and national psychological association.

 - A nomination letter written by a colleague or themselves that (a) indicates the award category to which the nomination applies, and (b) outlines the nominee’s relevant contributions through early career.
-It should be clear how the nominees’ contributions made a significant impact during the early career period of up to 10 years post-doctorate.
+It should be clear how the nominees’ mid-career contributions (between 10- and 20-years post-doctorate) have made a significant impact.

 - A curriculum vitae (CV) of the nominee.

+- Supporting documentation.
 Materials submitted should evidence the nominee’s commitment to growth as a therapist (e.g. learning from mistakes, modifying their approach, use of self-care).
-Nominees can demonstrate the above criteria in two or more of the following ways:
+Nominees can demonstrate the above criteria in at least two or more of the following ways:

 - A de-identified case example that illustrates their case conceptualization, formulation, intervention, and outcome.